 We pride ourselves on design.
 We know you will never, ever compromise design.
 And you shouldn’t.
 Our design team is fastidious and so are our brand partners when it comes to making sure design goes hand-in-hand with performance.
 Our proprietary yarn processes, extensive color palette (color to the core with 90 colors in our yarn bank!), and fabric construction capabilities allow us to deliver refined, sophisticated looks that commercial environments expect.
 Comfort and durability are never compromised, which means our fabrics are tough enough for the outdoors, and luxurious and comfortable for indoors.

 Catherine Minervini is the Hospitality and A&D Manager for Sunbrella, serving as a vital link to the architecture and design community.
-With three decades of experience, Catherine is regarded for her passion for the commercial architecture + interior design industry and energetic has a knack for keeping the conversation energized and the audience engaged whether she’s participating in a round table, part of a panel discussion, or conducting a CEU for designers.
+With three decades of experience and a true passion for the industry, Catherine has a knack for keeping the conversation energized and the audience engaged whether she’s participating in a round table, part of a panel discussion, or conducting a CEU for designers.
 Catherine is based in the NYC region and focused on forging strong relationships with designers and firms around the country.